mayayunx/foodmatch/README.md

 - Have docker installed on target computer
 - In docker_foodmatch, build docker image and upload it if necessary
 - Start docker image, note that if the system does not have enough memory, it'll get stuck at allocation of memory exceeding limit
-- One can add swap file on Linux manually, reference: https://docs.alfresco.com/3.4/tasks/swap-space-lin.html
+- One can add swap file on Linux system manually, reference: https://docs.alfresco.com/3.4/tasks/swap-space-lin.html
 - Prepare curl commands for testing, example: curl -X POST "http://localhost:8000/predict" -H "accept: application/json" -H "Contenication/json" -d "{\"data\":\"This Restaurant is bad\"}"

 ### How to use lambda function